jungyu0413/Realtime_FER_Estimation/README.md

 # Realtime Micro-Expression Regression Demo

-This repository demonstrates a real-time regression-based facial micro-expression analyzer built upon the model proposed in our [AAAI 2025 paper](https://arxiv.org/abs/2502.09993).
+This repository demonstrates a real-time, regression-based valence-arousal estimation system built upon the model proposed in our [AAAI 2025 paper](https://arxiv.org/abs/2502.09993).
 The original classification framework has been extended to a regression task to estimate subtle facial expression dynamics (e.g., valence, arousal, expression intensity).

 ---